How will IEP benefit me?

 Can I get a job on campus?

-While many jobs on campus are reserved for students who receive financial aid from the U.S. government, however international students can apply for some jobs on campus.
-These jobs may include departmental positions (such as a secretary), positions in Reynolds Performance Hall, or positions with Aramark (such as working in the cafeteria or in catering).
+While the majority of jobs on campus are reserved for students who receive financial aid from the U.S. government, international students can apply for some jobs on campus.
+These jobs may include departmental positions (such as a student worker), positions in Reynolds Performance Hall, or positions with Aramark (such as working in the cafeteria or in catering).
 Many students apply for jobs on campus, so it is not guaranteed that you can find a job.
-Students are required to get a Social Security Number (registered with the U.S. government) to be employed on campus.
 Students with on-campus jobs work a maximum of 20 hours a week.
 It is illegal for international students on student visas to work off campus.